neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 Again, it could emit these results downstream now, since the aggregates have new values, or it could wait until its more confident that those aggregates won't change.
 How does it choose?
 The query's _output mode_ configures how its operators deal with these changing values:

-- In the _update_ output mode, the stateful operator emits all the windows that have changed during the micro-batch.
+- In the _update_ output mode, the aggregation operator emits all the windows that have changed during the micro-batch [^1].
-- In the _append_ output mode, the stateful operator emits all the windows only once its sure that the windows won't change.
+- In the _append_ output mode, the aggregation operator emits the windows that won't change; it determines this by using the watermark.

+[^1]:
+    Technically, it emits all the windows that have changed since the last _trigger_, not the last micro-batch.
+With the Available Now trigger, there could be multiple micro-batches in one trigger, so this distinction only makes sense for the Available Now trigger.

 Let's consider both modes for streaming aggregation below.

 ### Emitting aggregates with every update

 One output mode is _update_ mode, where the streaming operator emits all the updated aggregate values every micro-batch.
-Such behavior means that for the same window, the operator can emit a record multiple times (up to once per micro-batch).
+Such behavior means that for the same window, the operator can emit a record multiple times (up to once per trigger).
 From our example earlier, this would mean that after the first micro-batch, it would emit two records downstream:

 1. [2pm, 3pm): `$15 + $10` = $25
 2. [3pm, 4pm): `$30` = $30

-Then, after processing the next batch, it would emit the two updated aggregates:
+Then, after processing the next micro-batch, it would emit the two updated aggregates:

 1. [2pm, 3pm): `$15 + $10 + `**`$20`** = $45
 2. [3pm, 4pm): `$30 + `**`$25`** = $55